earth-insights/SegEarth-R1/docs/Training.md

 # Training🚀

-You can run `train.sh` to start training.
+You can run `scripts/train.sh` to start training.
 Don't forget to modify the parameters in the script to match your own paths.

 ```bash
 export DISABLE_ADDMM_CUDA_LT=1